KTStephano/ktstephano.github.io/rendering/stratusgfx/frame_analysis.md

 The current PBR implementation for this engine is based on the PBR paper released by Google's Filament team.
 This can be found here: [https://google.github.io/filament/Filament.md.html](https://google.github.io/filament/Filament.md.html).

-Right now I’m only using the standard model single scattering bidirectional reflectance distribution function (BRDF) so it will unfortunately lose energy at high roughness values.
+Right now the standard model single scattering bidirectional reflectance distribution function (BRDF) is used by the engine so it will unfortunately lose energy at high roughness values.
 The diffuse term is using the Disney model since I liked the results a bit better even though it cost a tiny bit of performance.
-Google’s Filament heavily targets mobile so they found it to be not worth the extra computation, but since I’m only running on desktop I think it’s ok for StratusGFX.
+Google’s Filament heavily targets mobile so they found it to be not worth the extra computation, but since Stratus is only meant to run on desktop it should be ok in this situation.

 # Global Illumination